 - 2006: Rentschler Prize (Zurich, Switzerland), for "the enduring fight for the abolition of animal experiments"

 - 1990: Erlenmeyer Prize (Basle, Switzerland), for "the courageous and selfless exposure of abuses in animal experimentation"

 - Appeared in the documentary Lethal Medicine, a scientific critique of animal experimentation (© 1997, 56 min., NTSC and PAL video, produced and directed by Javier Burgos and Hoorik Davoudian in Glendale, California, U.S.A.).

-- Wrote, directed and appeared in the teaching film Embryo Transfer in the Mouse (© 1988, 22 min., NTSC and PAL video, produced with the TV-Studio of F. Hoffmann- La Roche in Basle, Switzerland).
+- Wrote the script and performed the demonstrations in the teaching films Embryo Transfer in the Mouse and Embryotransfer bei der Maus (in German) (© 1988, 22 min., NTSC and PAL video, produced by Studio Roche in Basle, Switzerland).